 Two companies, Sperry Corporation (now UNISYS) and Telstar of St. Paul, MN, graciously donated early corporate assistance.
 A big boost was given to the awakening of the importance of listening worldwide by the Sperry media blitz of the early 80’s.
 Sperry’s electronic and print ads affirmed, “We Understand How Important It Is, To Listen.”
 Sperry also provided financial assistance and sent seminar representatives to the Denver Conference in 1981.
 Telstar of St. Paul donated time and financial assistance thanks to Bob Miller (president in 1983) and his staff.
 ILA was housed at Telstar for the first four years of its existence providing free administrative and technical help.

 To inform members of ILA who could not make it to the annual conventions,The Listening Post was established as the official newsletter of ILA in 1982.
 Originally, the newsletter was simply called the International Listening Association Newsletter but it was renamed Listening Post in 1982.
 This newsletter has been printed ever since, reporting on topics such as membership and convention proceedings as well as brief articles and reviews.
 This newsletter also serves as a channel to send out the call for papers and programs for upcoming conventions.
-It provides a means by which the board keeps in touch with the other members.
-A complete backlog can be accessed here.
+It provides a means by which the board keeps in touch with members.
+A complete list of LPs can be accessed here.

 Other publications have followed.
 The International Journal of Listening was first published in 1987.
 Listening Education and Listening Professional soon followed.